-According to the statistics publicised by the Supreme Court, as of 2014, it takes an average of 9.2 months for civil legal proceedings of first instance to get to trial (excluding suits against moneylenders for the return of overpayments, which constitute around 40% of the total claims in Japan and are often concluded within a shorter period of time).
-However, more significant or complex cases often take longer to reach the trial stage.

-One reason for this short period is that civil proceedings in Japan do not have a US-style jury trial or discovery (see #14 below).
-In addition, as part of the procedure for intensive hearings, in practice, witness examinations are conducted in one or just a few hearing, often during the final phase of the legal proceedings.
+According to the statistics publicised by the Supreme Court, as of 2018, it takes an average of 9.1 months for civil legal proceedings of first instance to get to "trial" (excluding suits against moneylenders for the return of overpayments, which constitute around 30% of the total claims in Japan and are often concluded within a shorter period of time).
+However, more significant or complex cases often take longer to reach the "trial" stage.
+One reason for this short period is that civil proceedings in Japan do not have a US-style "trial" (Japan does not have a jury system for civil cases) or discovery (see #14 below).
+In addition, as part of the procedure for intensive hearings, in practice, witness examinations are conducted in one or just a few hearings, often during the final phase of the legal proceedings.
 In addition, witness examination is not always required before a court can make its decision.